 - Helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.

 The University is not responsible for the care or supervision of a service animal.
-A service animal shall be under control of its handler.
-A service animal shall have a harness, leash or other tether, unless either the handler is unable because of a disability to use a harness, leash or other tether, or the use of a harness, leash or other tether would interfere with the service animal’s safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler’s control (e.g., voice control, signals or other effective means).
+A service animal shall be under the control of its owner.
+A service animal shall have a harness, leash or other tether, unless either the individual is unable because of a disability to use a harness, leash or other tether, or the use of a harness, leash or other tether would interfere with the service animal’s safe, effective performance of work or tasks, in which case the service animal must be otherwise under the owner’s control (e.g., voice control, signals or other effective means).

-- A statement from an appropriate treating physician that the service animal is required due to a disability.
+- A statement from an appropriate treating medical professional that the service animal is required due to a disability.

 - A description of the work and tasks the animal has been trained to perform.

-Southwest Operations Center – 486-5556 – Alumni Quad, CT Commons (formerly Grad), Hilltop, Garrigus Suites, McMahon, Shippee, Buckley, South Campus and West Campus
+- Southwest Operations Center – 486-5556 – Alumni Quad, CT Commons, Hilltop, Garrigus Suites, McMahon, Shippee, Buckley, South Campus and West Campus